pcatattacks/santorini/README.md

 `InteractiveStrategy` is the one that allows remote players to make their own (`interactive`) moves.
 All others make automated moves.

 For more information, dig into the `Strategies.py` file.

+## THIS IS NOT MY GAME

+The trademark and copyright for Santorini belong to:

+© 2017 Roxley Games.
+All rights reserved worldwide.
+Manufactured and distributed under license by Spin Master Ltd.
+SANTORINI™ is a trademark of Gordon Hamilton, used under license.
+Spin Master logo & © Spin Master Ltd. All rights reserved.

+This implementation belongs to the contributors and should only be used for private use.
+Thanks!